yfuruyama/Refissue/README.md

 What is this?
 -------------------
-This tool gives you similar past issues on your repository whenever you post a new issue.
+This tool gives you similar past issues on your repository when you post a new issue.
 You can find similar issues instantly and check if there exisits duplicate ones.

 ![img](https://raw.github.com/addsict/refissue/master/imgs/img1.png)